Portify/kiko-now/_posts/2019-12-08-Credit-scores-and-your-mortgage.md

 ### So what exactly does my credit score affect when it comes to mortgages?

 Mortgages are based on risk-based pricing.
 Lenders can increase the cost of your mortgage for every risk associated with your credit profile.
-The higher your credit score is the better your terms will be.
+The higher your credit score is, the better your terms will be.
 Your credit score can affect the following:

 ###### Repayment rates: